lrq3000/openarena_engine_serversidedemos/README.md

 -----------------------

 * please wait before switching teams should not be printed (but it's a standard gameCommand, fixing it would be very unelegant and add a lot of complexity to the code for such a special case)

-* when recording a demo and stopping it, the demo file is still left open and locked until the game/server is closed.

 * Delagsimulation when replaying a demo to see in the "eye of the beholder".
 Probably should be done as a gamecode modification, either at recording by storing the client-side world state after delag, or by simulating the delag at replaying from demo and pings infos (already recorded normally).